A Problem We Cannot Ignore

 Hunger is expensive for all of us

-A 2011 report Hunger in America estimated that hunger in Oregon costs $2.1 billion in 2010.
+The 2016 Hunger Report from Bread for the World estimated that hunger and food insecurity contribute $160 billion to America's health bill.
 We pay through lowered academic and economic productivity, more hunger-related illnesses, and greater reliance on human services and emergency food programs.

 Hunger is a public health concern with long-term consequences

 There is evidence that food insecurity contributes to obesity and its subsequent health problems, particularly among women.
-Fetal malnutrition can result in poorer overall school achievement and compromised health throughout a child's life.
-Undernourished seniors can show symptoms of dementia and are more prone to falling injuries.
+Child food insecurity can result in poorer school achievement and compromised health throughout a child's life, and often includes behavioral issues and social difficulties.
+Undernourished seniors are 53 percent more likely to report a heart attack, 52 percent more likely to develop asthma and 41 percent more likely to report an experience of congestive heart failure.

 Some experience hunger at higher rates